meshekhar/pyBlog/README.md

 pyBlog is a Python Based Blogging Application runs on google app engine and uses google cloud datastore DB.

-A live App Engine Application can be accessed at follwoing url:
+A live AppEngine Application can be accessed at following URL:

 https://ublog2018.appspot.com/blog